Laguna Woods

 At a Glance

-Laguna Woods is Orange County's only municipal 55-plus active retirement community — a roughly 6,000-home enclave built on the bones of Leisure World, the original 1960s retirement development.
+Laguna Woods is Orange County's only municipal 55-plus active retirement community: a roughly 12,700-unit private community built on the bones of Leisure World, the original 1960s retirement development.
 It's age-restricted and self-contained: residents own homes or co-ops within a private community that includes golf, pools, clubs, and social infrastructure designed around active aging.
 This is not a regular suburb where long-tenured residents happen to live; it's a complete lifestyle engineered around an age-restricted model.
 What surprises most people: it remains one of the more accessible price points in Orange County for buyers who qualify, and the community amenities are extensive for the cost.

 The Big Picture

-Laguna Woods sits on South OC's ridgeline, roughly 10 miles inland from the coast and 8 miles south of Irvine.
-The community is age-restricted and private — at least one resident per household must be 55 or older; other occupants must be at least 45 (or be a spouse, registered domestic partner, or primary healthcare provider).
+Laguna Woods sits on South OC's ridgeline, roughly 6 miles inland from the coast, just south of Irvine.
+The community is age-restricted and private: at least one resident per household must be 55 or older; other occupants must be at least 45 (or be a spouse, registered domestic partner, or primary healthcare provider).
 The built environment includes homes, condos, co-ops, commercial areas, and recreation facilities all managed by the Village association.
 The golf course, clubhouses, and pools are residents-only.
-The city incorporated in 1999; the underlying Leisure World community dates to 1962.
+The city incorporated in 1999; the underlying Leisure World community was developed by Ross Cortese beginning in 1962, with construction in 1963 and first residents in 1964.

 Lifestyle

 Activity-rich and community-driven.
-The Laguna Woods Golf Club hosts daily rounds; multiple clubhouses offer dining, events, and classes.
+The community golf course hosts daily rounds; multiple clubhouses offer dining, events, and classes.
 Pools, tennis courts, and fitness centers anchor daily life.
-Clubs cover bridge, art, travel, sports, and everything in between — if a club doesn't exist, residents start one.
+Clubs cover bridge, art, travel, sports, and everything in between; if a club doesn't exist, residents start one.
 Weekly events, holiday celebrations, and organized trips structure the calendar.
 The pace is social and engaged.
 Commercial areas within the gate provide basic retail; serious shopping or dining requires leaving the community.

 Housing